 Day 10 Wanaka

-Relax in Wanaka, exploring attractions such as Puzzling World, the National Toy and Transport Museum, the Warbirds and Wheels Museum, Have a Shot, Rippon Vineyard and Tasting Room and Cinema Paradiso.
+Relax in Wanaka, exploring attractions such as Puzzling World, the National Toy and Transport Museum, the Warbirds and Wheels Museum, Crossfire, Rippon Vineyard and Tasting Room or catch a film at Cinema Paradiso, Wanaka’s quirky local theatre.

 Day 11 Depart Queenstown